RTXteam/RTX-KG2/README.md

 ## Biolink compliance

-KG2 aims to comply with the [Biolink knowledge graph format](biolink-kg-schema.md).
+KG2 aims to comply with the Biolink knowledge graph format.

-# Files generated by the KG2 build system (UNDER DEVELOPMENT)

-- `kg2-simplified.json`: This is the main KG2 graph, in JSON format (48 GiB).
-- `kg2-slim.json`: This is the simplified KG2 graph with a restricted set of node and edge properties included.
-- `kg2.json`: This is the KG2 graph before Biolink predicates are added; it is only of interest to KG2 developers.
-- `kg2-simplified-report.json`: A JSON report giving statistics on the `kg2-simplified.json` knowledge graph.
-- `kg2-version.txt`: Tracks the version of the last build of KG2.

 # Frequently asked questions